Our Courses . . .

 Candidates will only be allowed 2 exam resists for any one module – candidates who fail their final resit will be marked as a fail for the course and will need to register and apply again for our training.
 This will incur new course fee charges.

-A register of candidate attendance is taken on every visit to the North Tees Centre / Venue – if a candidate does not attend any of the compulsory sessions then your parent trust / organisation will be contacted.
+A register of candidate attendance is taken on every online visit and examination attendance at the North Tees Centre / Venue – if a candidate does not attend any of the compulsory sessions then your parent trust / organisation will be contacted.
 If you are unable to attend one of your training visits with us or you need to leave early (see course timetables for specific finishing times) then an email will be required from your line manager before your due visit.

 (Further course specific notes (including key dates and course training plan) can be found in the "more details" tab for each course above).